 - Getting to work, you should completely free your mind from everyday worries and extraneous thoughts and focus on work;

-An objective assessment of your appearance will certainly only benefit.
-Looking in the mirror, we first of all see our own image formed in our consciousness in the reflection.
+An objective assessment of your appearance will certainly only benefit you.
+Looking in the mirror, we first see our image formed in our consciousness in the reflection.
 Moreover, this image may differ from reality both for the better and for the worse.

 In art photography, images of cheerful and seductive women are most significant, especially since photographers are increasingly paying attention to interesting, attractive faces.
-The main thing for a photo model is a well-groomed face, good control of the body and its health.
+The main thing for a photo model is a well-groomed face, reasonable control of the body and its health.
 These are the criteria by which you need to evaluate your appearance.

-If, as a result of evaluating your appearance, you realize that you have a proportional and slender figure, healthy skin, a symmetrical face, wide-set eyes, a protruding chin – the world of professional fashion models is open for you!
+If, as a result of evaluating your appearance, you realize that you have a proportional and slender figure, healthy skin, asymmetrical face, wide-set eyes, a protruding chin – the world of professional fashion models is open for you!

-Face Evaluation of a Model
+Face Evaluation of a Model During Posing

 The first thing to pay close attention to is the condition of the skin.
-It should be smooth, fresh and healthy in color.
-In no case should you entertain yourself with the illusion that a wizard-make-up artist will come and use makeup to “restore” your face.
+It should be smooth, fresh, and healthy in color.
+In no case should you entertain yourself with the illusion that a wizard-make-up artist will come and use makeup to “restore” your face?

 The makeup artist has other tasks, and the constant care of the skin is the task of the photo model.
-It can also be cosmetic masks. (moisturizing, cleansing or nourishing), and beauty treatments in the salon.
-Healthy sleep and proper nutrition are essential for facial skin care.
+It can also be cosmetic masks. (moisturizing, cleansing, or nourishing), and beauty treatments in the salon.
+Healthy sleep and proper nutrition are essential for facial skincare.

 Sleep deprivation threatens dull, unhealthy skin that does not have time to renew during a short night’s sleep, as well as the formation of circles under the eyes.
-And eating spicy, smoked or salty foods leads to acne and swelling.
+And eating spicy, smoked, or salty foods leads to acne and swelling.
 No cosmetics can hide these defects.

 The next step is to define the shape of your face.
 How to do it?
-You need to sit straight in front of the mirror, not tilt your head forward or back, so as not to distort the true proportions, and ask someone close to trace the outline of your reflection on the mirror either with lipstick or with a marker.
+You need to sit straight in front of the mirror, not tilt your head forward or back, so as not to distort the proper proportions.
+Ask someone close to tracing the outline of your reflection on the mirror with lipstick or with a marker.

 When assessing the condition of your hair and hairstyle, some tips will help you: